aleksgorbenko/document_upload_app/README.md

 # README

+*Note: this project was a coding test which was a part of the interview process.*
+*Result - test accepted and I passed to the next stage.*

 Simple application that allows admin users to upload documents and simple users look at these documents and download them

 ## Tech used